Apress/learn-to-program-w-kotlin-basics/README.md

 # Apress Source Code

-This repository is for Chapter 1 of
+This repository is for Chapters 1 to 8 of
 [*Learn to Program with Kotlin*](https://www.apress.com/9781484268148) by Tim Lavers (Apress, 2021).